Shekhupura Punjab, Pakistan Travel Guide

 Expect busy conditions, especially at peak times.

 Taxis and ride-sharing services extend more convenience and direct routes.
 Conventional yellow-and-black taxis exist but are less common now.
 When using these, negotiate the fare before starting your journey.
 You can flag down them on the street or find them at designated stands.
 Fares vary by distance and time of day.
-Cash predominates as the payment method for conventional taxis.
+Cash predominates as the payment technique for conventional taxis.

 Know your fare before you ride, avoiding disputes.